My Boat Projects

 • Engine's alternator - Adjust the prediction for say, my being away from the boat and not being able to start it up.
 Or a period where I run the engine regularly - say an hour each day to move from the anchorage to a swimming spot and back - something we used to do each day on the Rio Dulce.

 Also, the CU-200 has the option to add a "Water Cooled Option Package" (looks like currently around $435 online).
 The CU-200 installation manual claims that with it, "In tropical conditions, the total daily power consumption can be reduced by 25%-40%".
 I plan to stay in the tropics so it may be worth adding.
 The Frigoboat has air cooled, water cooled and the "keel cooler" options.
 But they appear to be just one at a time - not in combination like the CU-200.
-The CU-200 + Water Cooled Option does add another pump (something to break down) to the boat.
+The CU-200 + Water Cooled Option does add another pump (something else to break down) to the boat.

 I wonder which of these various options is most cost effective in tropical conditions?
 Hmm.
 I'd like to measure my current system (new solar panels, new fridge, 3 year old Deka 6v battery house bank that has never been deeply cycled and has been equalized once just recently) in use to see how well balanced it is and how much fine-tuning it is going to make a difference.
 Still, I think I'd like to try the resistance-varying trick just for fun.
+The Arduino controller could also monitor and optimize the cycling of the Water Cooled Option pump in conjunction with the compressor speed.
+Hmm.

 Man-O-War, 10 Oct 2011